blizniukp/WIFI_kit_32_dpf/README.md

 - [ ] Increase the font and display only one parameter at a time
 - [ ] Ability to configure the device (specifying the name of the OBD interface and PIN code)
+- [ ] Update the screenshot from ESP32 DOWNLOAD TOOL (I'm using Linux, and this app is for Windows)

 <p align="right">(<a href="#top">back to top</a>)</p>